 - ISC in the News

-- developed a principle document to frame its understanding of academic freedom
+- developed a principle document to frame its understanding/publications/statutes-and-rules-of-procedure of academic freedom

-- reached out to the ICSU Membership learn about their specific national and disciplinary situations regarding the censoring of scientists and the protection of whistle-blowers
+- reached out to the ISC Membership learn about their specific national and disciplinary situations regarding the censoring of scientists and the protection of whistle-blowers

 - compiled information on the constitutional protection of academic freedom